Origin of the Cheek/Chick Surname

 The Isle of Wight, England.

-of Wight.
+Records of the Cheeks go back more than 700 years on the Isle of Wight.
 They owned Mottistone Manor from 1425 to 1621 and also held estates at Whippingham and Merstone.
 Some members of the family relocated to Essex and Suffolk counties in the 1500's.
-One notable member of this line was Sir John Cheke
+One notable member of this line was Sir John Cheke (1514-1557), a famous scholar who taught Greek at Cambridge University and served as a tutor to the young Prince of Wales, later King Edward VI.

-1200's.
-The story may be little more than myth, but The Historic Peerage of England by Sir Harris Nicolas (1857) does mention an ancient family named CIOCHE or CHOKE who held estates in Northamptonshire, Hertfordshire, Gloucestershire, and Bedfordshire in the 12th-13th centuries.
+The Historic Peerage of England by Sir Harris Nicolas (1857) describes an ancient family named CIOCHE or CHOKE who held estates in Northamptonshire, Hertfordshire, Gloucestershire, and Bedfordshire in the 12th-13th centuries.
 Descendants may have included Sir Richard CHOKE (d. abt.
 1483) of Long Ashton, Somerset, as well as the CHOKE (a.k.a.
 CHALK or CHAKE) families of Abingdon, Berkshire.
 Another aristocratic family with ties to Northhamptonshire are the CHICHELEY's, often pronounced "Chickley", who were the descendants of Thomas Chichele of Higham-Ferrers.

-The possible relationship between the various families of Cheeks, Chicks, Chickleys, Chokes and Chalks in southern England merits further investigation.
+The possible relationship between the various families of Cheeks, Chicks, Chickleys, Chokes and Chalks in southern England is interesting, but needs further investigation.

 Prevalence